Robinson Secondary School: History

 The school opened its doors in September 1971, taking its students from Fairfax, W.T.
 Woodson, Oakton, and West Springfield high schools.
 It was the second of Fairfax County's "secondary schools," or "superschools," which housed grades 7–12.
 Lake Braddock, which opened two years later in 1973, was the third of these schools from this era.
 The first was Hayfield, near Mount Vernon, which opened in 1968, and the most recent is South County in Lorton, which opened in 2005, taking its students from former Hayfield territory.
 South County has since reverted to high school status with the opening of South County Middle School near the school's athletic gym.

 Awards and recognitions

 Robinson won the 2018–19 Wells Fargo Cup race, which is presented annually to Virginia public high schools that have "demonstrated extraordinary success in academic activities throughout the year".
 This is the first time Robinson has won the Wells Fargo Cup for Academics.

 Demographics

-For the 2018–19 school year, Robinson's grade 9–12 student body was 59.05% White, 13.69% Asian, 14.66% Hispanic, 5.89% Black and 6.71% other races.
-The grade 7–8 student body was 57.46% White, 13.27% Asian, 14.92% Hispanic, 6.68% Black and 7.67% other races.
+For the 2023–24 school year, Robinson's grade 9–12 student body was 54.67% White, 13.73% Asian, 17.67% Hispanic, 6.92% Black and 7.37% other races.
+The grade 7–8 student body was 57.85% White, 12.13% Asian, 15.78% Hispanic, 6.45% Black and 7.80% other races.

+Music Department

+Robinson Secondary School has earned a reputation for musical excellence, with its ensembles frequently achieving superior ratings at state and national competitions.

+Ensembles and Offerings

+The program includes a variety of ensembles, catering to students with diverse musical interests and skill levels: